“Dr. Mark Lerner is an extraordinary teacher and healer, caring deeply about the pain of others. His works are a road map

 Autobio

 My first course in the mental health field was An Introduction to Psychology.
-It was taught by the professor who told us that every day he went to the movies—his psychotherapy sessions.
+It was with the late Dr. Jack Granofsky, the professor who told us that he went to the movies every day—his psychotherapy sessions.
 I took every undergraduate psychology course he taught and eventually became his teaching assistant.
+I'm beyond thankful to Dr. Granofsky for introducing me to psychology—and my passion.

-After graduating from college with a Bachelors degree with a dual major in Psychology and Speech Arts & Sciences, I was accepted into a Doctoral Program in Clinical & School Psychology.
+After graduating from college with a Bachelor's degree with a dual major in Psychology and Speech Arts & Sciences, I was accepted into a Doctoral Program in Clinical & School Psychology.
 My dissertation focused on identifying desirable characteristics of psychotherapists.
 In two and a half years, I completed a Master's degree and a Ph.D.
+There's more to that story.

-I then began my first job as a school psychologist and additionally started teaching as an adjunct instructor at a local university.
+I then began my first job as a school psychologist.
+I vividly remember being asked for a hall pass by a teacher and deciding thereafter to grow my beard and don a suit.
+I also started teaching as an adjunct instructor at a local university.
 I taught An Introduction to Psychology, Abnormal Psychology, Understanding Human Behavior, and Counseling Psychology.
-I was told that teaching was a great way to prepare for the state licensing exam—and it was.
+A supervisor told me that teaching was an excellent way to prepare for the state licensing exam—and it was.

 I also began working at a community counseling center, where I gained invaluable clinical experience and accrued the required number of supervised hours.

 After becoming a licensed psychologist, I opened a clinical practice.
-I was evaluating and counseling with high school students as a school psychologist by day.
-After school hours, I began shifting my focus from teaching to seeing private clients as a clinical psychologist.
+By day, I evaluated and counseled with high school students.
+After school hours, I shifted my focus from teaching to seeing private clients as a clinical psychologist in the afternoons, evenings, and weekends.

 I was intent on understanding ways of reaching people during the earliest phase of traumatic exposure—potentially preventing acute stress reactions from becoming chronic and debilitating stress disorders.

 I invested a year wearing body armor and "riding shotgun" during the night tour with police officers, supervisors, and paramedics in police ambulances.
-I ultimately developed a protocol to empower first responders to address the "hidden trauma"—traumatic stress.
+I ultimately created a protocol to empower all caregivers to address the "hidden trauma"—traumatic stress.
 This led to the creation of Acute Traumatic Stress Management (ATSM).

 Eventually, I left the schools, enabling me to realize the potential of the many hats I could wear as a psychologist.
-I became an author, speaker, and traumatic stress consultant for schools, colleges, universities, hospitals, and healthcare providers, law enforcement and fire/rescue agencies, pharmacies and pharmaceutical companies, and diverse public and private entities worldwide.
+I became an author, speaker, and traumatic stress consultant for schools, colleges, universities, hospitals, healthcare providers, law enforcement, fire/rescue agencies, pharmacies, pharmaceutical companies, and diverse public and private entities worldwide.

 Recognizing the potential of organizations in addressing emergent psychological needs, I founded several organizations, the most recent being The National Center for Emotional Wellness.

-I vividly remember the inception of CuriosityStream, launched by the founder of the Discovery Channel, and thought that a website offering practical information during a crisis would be beneficial—so I created CRISISStream.
+I remember the inception of CuriosityStream, launched by the Discovery Channel's founder.
+I thought that a website offering practical information during a crisis would be beneficial, so I created CRISISstream.

 I became increasingly engaged in collaborating with the legal system as a forensic psychologist.
-Forensic psychologists focus on the intersection of psychology and the legal system.
-I specialize in three areas: 1.
-Emotional Distress Claims, 2.
-Fitness for Duty Evaluations, and 3.
-Fitness to Practice Evaluations.
+Forensic psychologists focus on the intersection of psychology and law.
+I began to specialize in three areas: Emotional Distress Claims, Fitness for Duty Evaluations, and Fitness to Practice Evaluations.

-For years, I have enjoyed evaluating law enforcement candidates—providing another set of eyes and ears for law enforcement agencies.
-I also conduct evaluations to determine if an individual is psychologically suitable to be issued a firearm.
+For years, I enjoyed evaluating law enforcement candidates—providing another set of eyes and ears for law enforcement agencies in selecting first responders.
+I also conducted evaluations to determine if an individual was psychologically suitable to be issued a firearm.

 My interest in the theatre prompted me to create and mount a theatrical production.
 The theatre provides a unique opportunity for people to share stories of overcoming and becoming.
 Today, SESSIONS is positioned for the theatre and video-on-demand (VOD) executives.